rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 sudo dnf install nginx
 ```

-Once the installation is done, start the `nginx` service and enable it to automatically start on reboot all in one go with:
+Once the installation is done, start the `nginx` service and enable it to start on reboot all in one go automatically:

 ```bash
 sudo systemctl enable --now nginx
 ```

-To verify that the latest version of *Nginx* (the latest version from the Rocky repos, anyway) has been installed, run:
+To verify that the latest version of *Nginx* (the newest version from the Rocky repos, anyway) has been installed, run:

 ```bash
 nginx -v